qmk/qmk_firmware/docs/getting_started_make_guide.md

 `BOOTMAGIC_ENABLE`

-This allows you to hold a key and the salt key (space by default) and have access to a various EEPROM settings that persist over power loss.
-It's advised you keep this disabled, as the settings are often changed by accident, and produce confusing results that makes it difficult to debug.
-It's one of the more common problems encountered in help sessions.
+This allows you to hold a key (usually Escape by default) to reset the EEPROM settings that persist over power loss and ready your keyboard to accept new firmware.

 `MOUSEKEY_ENABLE`